dragoonreign/MangaAppReplica_iOS15/README.md

 Favorite (bad naming it was supposed to be weekday list): displays a list of weekday updated mangas.
 A user can select weekday from the top navigation bar where its displaying a first letter of the weekday.

+Below is a showcase of my application in video format.

 Account: This shows user their most recenlty viewed and favorite manga.

 https://github.com/user-attachments/assets/4d8480eb-96e6-41b9-a1f3-2b46636b8afc